VoidHack/write-ups/SharifCTF 8/forensics/client01/README.md

 <p><img src='images/message.png' /></p>

 What a luck!
-There's a message contains ```flag``` right in its subject!
+There's a message containing ```flag``` right in its subject!
 Look below, you see a link, didn't you?
 Yes, this is a file hosting, where we can download the file called ```flag```.

 So, how can we open it?
 Try to use binwalk: